numpy/numpy/doc/source/user/basics.types.rst

-Since many of these have platform-dependent definitions, a set of fixed-size aliases are provided to this site: :ref:`Sized aliases <https://numpy.org/devdocs/reference/arrays.scalars.html#sized-aliases>`.
+Since many of these have platform-dependent definitions, a set of fixed-size aliases are provided to this site: :doc:`Sized aliases <../reference/arrays.scalars.rst>` under the "Sized aliases" section.

 In the site above, are listed some types of the table above such as `byte`, `short`, `intc` and `int_`.
 The corresponding unsigned and signed types